lindenb/jvarkit/docs/CoverageServer.md

       Optional bed file containing user's intervals.
 4th column is used as the name of the interval
     -o, --output, --comment
       Output file for writing comments as a BED file.
+Very basic= not suitable for multiple users.
     --extend
       Extend interval by this factor. e.g: if x='0.5' chr1:100-200 ->
       chr1:50-250